 1. Find a free place to crash!

 For most travellers, one of the main costs on the road is accommodation… Hotel beds and even hostel dorms quickly add up if you are paying for them every night and if you’re on the road for any real length of time it is well worth investing in a tent.
 I’ve camped all over the world and have seen some truly amazing sunrises and sunsets purely because I was out amongst nature rather than crammed into a hostel dorm.
+I always pack my camping hammock when i travel these days, it saves me so much money on accommodation.

 Although I am a big fan of camping, I don’t want to camp every night – especially if I am travelling somewhere cold.
 I am a huge fan of Couchsurfing and have been using this amazing website for years. to find free places to stay and to make new friends whilst travelling.
 So what is Couchsurfing?